tips to flatter your figure and help you feel more confident and body positive

 When shopping for clothes, you wear the same size on top and on bottom.
 You can typically find clothes that fit you off the rack pretty easily, and even when you gain weight you tend to look slimmer than your size tag would indicate because of your even proportions.

 Your biggest shopping challenge is finding pants that give you curves without creating a muffin top.
-My new masterclass, It’s Not You, It’s the Pants!
-Four Tips to Find the Perfect Pants so You Never Have a Muffin Top Again, we talk about how to get pants that fit you right.
-You can sign up with the link above.
+My new 2-part course, Style Your Silhouette has an entire module dedicated to bottoms and how to find pants that fit you right.
+You can sign up and start Course 1 now with the link above!

 Your best asset is your naturally athletic, healthy look, the ease of finding clothes that fit you, and your naturally balanced body.
 Your primary complaint is usually a lack of curves and feeling like you look boyish.
 However, you are also the most likely to be very satisfied with your body because it’s so balanced and easy to fit.